lando-cal/tech-notes/docs/exiftool.md

 ## Rename music files in a directory

 There is a big gotcha here, which is that slashes will create directories where they appear, which can cause serious problems.
 The `${Tag;s/\//_/}` syntax replaces `/` with `_`, but there may be other characters that can cause unexpected results.
-This is a great place to use `-TestFile` to inspect what would change before using `-FileName` to make the changes.
+This is a great place to use `-TestName` to inspect what would change before using `-FileName` to make the changes.

 ```
 exiftool \